Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/country-ambassadors/essay.md

 It is a relationship, communication, and local-context role, not a prestige title.

 The title should never imply that one person represents an entire country, Deaf community, institution, or SignWriting user base.

+In formal or institutional settings, *local liaison* may be the better label because it describes the practical function without suggesting national representation.

 ## Core Responsibilities